mlverse/lang/README.md

 ```

 In the example, we set `.silent` to `TRUE` so that there is no message
-every time we restart the R session.
+every the R session is restarted.

 ## Considerations